microsoft/bond/doc/src/bond_cs.md

 ### Epoxy Transport ###

-The initial release of Bond Comm provides a binary transport called [Epoxy](bond_epoxy.html).
+The initial release of Bond Comm provides a binary transport called [Epoxy](bond_comm_epoxy.html).
 This is the recommended default Transport.
-The Epoxy transport is designed to be Core CLR compliant, which will allow for cross-platform support.
+The Epoxy transport is designed to be .NET&nbsp;Core compliant, which will allow for cross-platform support.

 TLS support in Epoxy is forthcoming.